How To Keep Your Child Motivated When Studying: 11 Tips For Parents

 Keep open communication with your child, and offer support when needed.
 This might include making arrangements to talk with your child’s teacher, getting your child some extra help, or just lending an ear when your child is feeling overwhelmed.
 Knowing that support is available will help your child develop the confidence to tackle any problems that might arise.

 Avoid the dreaded homework battle and use the tips above to help your child develop good study habits.
-While as a parent it’s important to make sure your child’s homework is completed, it’s important to not force your child to do it.
+While as a parent it’s important to make sure your child’s doing their homework, it’s important to not force your child to do it.
 Instead, focus on making study time a positive experience so your child can build self-motivation to get it completed on time.

 If your child is struggling in a certain area or getting stuck on a certain subject, Oxford Learning is here to help!
 Contact us today to find out how we can help your child achieve success in school and beyond.